-Once we incorporate an equivalent to apoptosis in computing, the creative aspect of apoptosis, i.e., its value in removing obsolete portions of the system, will also find a place in multicellular systems -- for example, to grow rapidly out to the boundary of a possible network, then cause elements that are not not needed beyond the early growth stage to suicide.
+Once we incorporate a process equivalent to apoptosis in computing, the creative aspect of apoptosis, i.e., its value in removing obsolete portions of the system, will also find a place in multicellular systems - for example, to grow rapidly out to the boundary of a possible network, then cause elements that are not needed beyond the early growth stage to suicide.

 More on Evolution of Computing

 For example, modern cyanobacteria, the descendants of the earliest bacterial colonies, have an apoptosis pathway.
 See, “The demise of the marine cyanobacteria, Trichodesmium spp., via an autocatalyzed cell death pathway, Berman-Frank, I., Bidle, K.D., & Falkowski, P.G.
 Limnology and Oceanography, 49(4), pp. 997-1005, 2004.
 And E. coli, intestinal colony bacteria common to many mammals, especially humans, use an apoptosis-like mechanism to control their colony size in times of stress, see "Deadly Priming", R. Kolter, Science, vol 318, pp. 578-79, 26 Oct.
 2007.

 Even the very simple Hydra uses apoptosis.
 See: “Identification of caspases and apoptosis in the simple metazoan Hydra,” Cikala M, Wilm B, Hobmayer E, Bottger A, David CN, Curr Biol., Sep 9;9(17):959-62, 1999.